Questions To Ask a Therapist Before You Start

 Learn more about therapy in Reno with Cornelius

-You can inquire about counseling in Reno with Cornelius Sheehan, LCSW and our team of highly-trained EFT therapists here.
+You can inquire about counseling with Reno therapist Cornelius Sheehan, LCSW and our team of highly-trained EFT therapists here.
 Call us at 775-235-2205 and we’ll be happy to discuss how we can help.
-Sessions with Cornelius range from $185 to $210 for 55-min and $275 for 90-minutes.
+Sessions with Cornelius range from $185 to $210 for 55-min meetings, and $260 for 90-minutes.
 Insurances accepted include Hometown Health Plan.
 Two-day weekend intensive sessions are available (call for details).

 Cornelius Sheehan LCSW, Clinical Director and expert attachment therapist.
-Therapy in Reno, NV.
+Therapy, counseling services in Reno, NV.
 July 2024 photo.

 Cornelius Sheehan, LCSW